Caring for the baby from birth up to three months old is not an easy venture especially for new parents when parenting is totally new.

-It pays to seek for advice of people around you who have been parents or who are knowledgeable enough about infant care.
+It pays to seek the advice of people around you who have been parents or who are knowledgeable enough about infant care.
 If you are a new parent and are within the first trimester of parenting, then you should know the challenges you might face and how to deal with them.

 Challenges on Infant care During the First 3 Months

 Your first three months of being a mother or a father is a time for adjustment.
 Your baby is also trying to come up with a daily routine so it pays to set a system of feeding and sleeping schedule which you can try out until the baby will get used to it.

 It is a must for the parents to understand that the baby has been used to feeding inside the womb and refusal to drink milk is but logical.
 Be patient enough to introduce breast milk or formula milk until the baby gets used to it.

-- Baby Colic – Colic is a condition in which infants cry or scream too frequently and in longer periods usually caused by abdominal pain.
+Colic is a condition in which infants cry or scream too frequently and in longer periods usually caused by abdominal pain.

 As parents, you need to plan early on what mode of feeding you will give your baby.
 You might want to consider your needs like going back to work but remember to always put your baby as a priority.

-- Infant reflux – reflux is the act of spiting up also known as happy spitters.
+Reflux is the act of spiting up also known as happy spitters.
 Try to give smaller and more frequent feedings and check on his nighttime sleep position.

-- Baby safety – Newborns up to the third month are made to explore the new world around them.
+Newborns up to the third month are made to explore the new world around them.
 Try to keep baby away from things that might hurt like sharp objects or little toy parts he or she might swallow.

-- Holding and physical support – your baby might always want to be carried and cuddled.
+Your baby might always want to be carried and cuddled.
 As he develops further, physical support is a must to deal with his inability to stand or crawl on his own.